Jack Fincher (screenwriter): Life and work

 Fincher was born in Bonham, Texas, the son of Grace Mae (Hutcheson) and Murlin Jackson Fincher, and was raised in Oklahoma.
 After graduating from high school in 1949, Fincher spent two years attending the University of Tulsa, also writing for the Tulsa World.
 He then enlisted in the United States Air Force.
-In 1960, he married Claire Mae Boettcher, a mental health nurse from South Dakota who worked in drug addiction programs; their son is film director David Fincher.
+In 1960, he married Clara (Claire) Mae Boettcher, a mental health nurse from South Dakota who worked in drug addiction programs; their son is film director David Fincher.
 In 1964, when David was two, the family moved from Denver, Colorado, to San Anselmo, California, where filmmaker George Lucas was one of their neighbors.

 Fincher once wrote a Howard Hughes biopic before his script was ultimately merged into the project that became The Aviator instead.
-He also wrote The Brain: Mystery of Matter and Mind He wrote the screenplay for Fincher's Mank, a biographical film about screenwriter Herman J. Mankiewicz, which earned him posthumous nominations for the Golden Globe Award for Best Screenplay, and the BAFTA Award for Best Original Screenplay, 16 years after his death.
+He also wrote The Brain: Mystery of Matter and Mind.
+He wrote the screenplay for Fincher's Mank, a biographical film about screenwriter Herman J. Mankiewicz, which earned him posthumous nominations for the Golden Globe Award for Best Screenplay, and the BAFTA Award for Best Original Screenplay, 16 years after his death.
 Originally set to be filmed in the late 1990s, the script was not produced until his son David began filming in 2019.
 Starring Gary Oldman in the title role, the film was released by Netflix in 2020, to positive reception.

-Jack Fincher died in Los Angeles on April 10, 2003, at the age of 72, following a year with cancer.
+Jack Fincher died in Los Angeles on April 10, 2003, at the age of 72, following 2 years with pancreatic cancer.